Kenchikai is a Kendo club that practices in Portland, Oregon, USA.

 Like most kendo clubs, Kenchikai teachers are volunteers and we teach and do kendo because of the satisfaction, development, and relationships we gain from it.

-Jaered Koichi Croes (left) is kendo 4-dan and has been doing kendo for nearly twenty years.
-His professional background is in education, how people learn, and developing methods for teaching difficult concepts.
-He tries to apply modern teaching practices to kendo, which usually trends towards more traditional ways of teaching (“just do it and don’t ask why!”)
+Jaered Koichi Croes (left) is kendo 5-dan and has been doing kendo for more than twenty years.
+His professional background is in education: specifically, how people learn and applying that to educational products.
+He tries to apply that understanding to teaching kendo, as well, which makes for a unique club and practice.

 Katsumi Banno Croes (right) is kendo 4-dan and has been doing kendo since she was five or six years old, when her grandfather, Takeshi Banno (Kendo 7-dan), took her to his practice in her hometown near Nagoya, Japan.
 Katsumi wants to encourage you to enjoy kendo and have fun.